A look at the 50 people you want to know when doing business in the state of Minnesota

 CEO, Questar Assessments Inc.

-Who says we have too many assessments in public schools?
-The problem is not the quantity as much as how we use the assessments, says Jamie Post Candee, CEO of Questar Assessments.
-She takes education very seriously, and knows that we need to be sure students are on track to prepare for college and careers, and meaningful assessments are a useful tool for that.
+Wait just a minute, Governor Dayton, who says we have too many assessments in public schools?
+The problem is not the quantity as much as how we use assessments, says Jamie Post Candee, CEO of Questar Assessments.
+As a child of two teachers, she takes education very seriously.
+Post Candee knows that we need to be sure students are on track to prepare for college and careers, and meaningful assessments are a useful tool for that.
 She has spent most of her career devoted to education, holding multiple positions at Edmentum (previously PLATO Learning Inc.), including chief revenue officer.
 She also applies Questar’s philosophy of using assessments to “bridge the gap between learning and accountability” to her personal life.
 Post Candee is checking out the assessment scores of local schools to find the best kindergarten for her 5-year-old.

 President & CEO, Bremer Bank